spectrum-health-systems/Abatab/src/docs/doc/ROADMAP.md

 * [ ] Complete ROADMAP.md
     - [ ] Create a new logo for the roadmap

+## General

+* [ ] Cleanup project references
+Verify that projects only reference required projects.

+* [ ] Cleanup public/private/internal keywords
+Verify that classes/methods have the proper scope.

+* [ ] Verify Settings.settings order matches objects
+There are various locations in the source code where the settings/configuration values are listed.
+We should make sure that each of those locations match.

+* [ ] Verify that the AbatabOption is benign
+Verify that even though there is space for an AbatabOption in the Script Paramater, it doens't affect anything if it's missing.

+* [ ] Better method names
+Indicate what/where things point from other projects. ex.
+AbatabOptionObject.FinalObj.Finalize(abatabSession) should be something like "FinalOptObj.Finalize", so we can declare the project in the usings section.

 ## Abatab

+No current changes.

+## AbatabData

+## AbatabData.Core

+## AbatabData.Module

+## AbatabLogging

+## AbatabOptionObject

+## AbatabSession

+## AbatabSystem

+## ModCommon

+## ModProgressNote

+## ModPrototype

+## ModQuickMedOrder

+## ModTesting

 * [ ] `ModQuickMedOrderDosePercentBoundary` should be `25`, not `.25`
 Easier to read and modify, less prone to mistakes.

-* [ ] Cleanup project references
-* [ ] Verify Settings.settings order matches objects (including WebConfig.cs)
-* [ ] Cleanup public/private/internal
+Will need to be changed in Web.config, as well as source code.

 * [ ] Add the Abatab version to related log files
-* [ ] Verify that the AbatabOption doesn't get in the way of anything

 * [ ] Experiment with <10ms log file delay
-* [ ] Better method names so user knows what/where things point from other projects. ex.
-AbatabOptionObject.FinalObj.Finalize(abatabSession) should be something like "FinalOptObj.Finalize", so we can declare the project in the usings section